Gabe Newell

-Gabe Logan Newell (born November 3, 1962), also known by his nickname GabeN, is an American video game developer and businessman.
-He is the president and co-founder of the video game company Valve Corporation.
+Gabe Logan Newell (born November 3, 1962), known by his nickname Gaben, is an American video game developer and businessman who is the co-founder and president of the video game company Valve.

-Newell was born in Colorado and grew up in Davis, California.
+Newell was born in Aspen, Colorado, and grew up in Davis, California.
 He attended Harvard University in the early 1980s but dropped out to join Microsoft, where he helped create the first versions of the Windows operating system.
+He also led development on a port of the game Doom for Windows 95.

-In 1996, he and Mike Harrington left Microsoft to found Valve and fund the development of their first game, Half-Life (1998).
-Harrington sold his stake in Valve to Newell and left in 2000.
-Newell led the development of Valve's digital distribution service, Steam, which launched in 2003 and controlled most of the market for downloaded PC games by 2011.
+In 1996, Newell and Mike Harrington left Microsoft to found Valve and fund the development of their first game, Half-Life (1998).
+After the success of Half-Life, Harrington sold his stake in Valve to Newell and left in 2000.
+Newell led development of Valve's digital distribution service, Steam, which launched in 2003 and controlled most of the market for downloaded PC games by 2011.

-As of 2021, Newell owned at least one quarter of Valve; Forbes estimated that he owned at least half as of 2025.
-He has been estimated as one of the wealthiest people in the United States and the wealthiest person in the video games industry, with an estimated net worth of as of 2025.
+Forbes estimated that Newell owned at least half of Valve as of 2025.
 He is also the owner of the marine research organization Inkfish, the neuroscience company Starfish Neuroscience, and the custom yacht manufacturer Oceanco.
+Newell has been estimated as one of the wealthiest people in the United States and the wealthiest person in the video games industry, with an estimated net worth of as of 2025.

 Early life and education

-Newell was born on November 3, 1962, in Colorado, and attended Davis Senior High School in Davis, California.
+Gabe Logan Newell was born on November 3, 1962, at Aspen Valley Hospital in Aspen, Colorado, as the son of Donald Newell.
+He attended Davis Senior High School in Davis, California.
 He began computer programming in high school, at a time when programming was not an established career path, and imagined he would become a doctor.
 He worked as a paperboy, and later a telegram messenger for Western Union.
 In 1980, Newell enrolled at Harvard University to study programming.